jacobpatterson1549/jeff-farm/README.md

 # jeff-farm
-a web server/site to track the farm
+a website to track farm efficiency

 # Deployment
 * Deployed on heroku at https://jeff-farm.herokuapp.com